本文主要介绍PhysX刚体动力学相关的内部机制和使用方法。

 Sleep Mechanism

-You can also set wake-counter value to control sleeping, by PxRigidDynamic::setWakeCounter.
+You can also directly control the wake-counter using PxRigidDynamic::setWakeCounter.

-Common APIs about sleeping (only for dynamic actors!):
+Common APIs for sleeping (only for dynamic actors):

 NameNotes

-PxSimulationEventCallback::onWake/onSleepTo receive these events, set flag on actor: PxActorFlag::eSEND_SLEEP_NOTIFIES
+PxSimulationEventCallback::onWake/onSleepTo receive these events, set the flag: PxActorFlag::eSEND_SLEEP_NOTIFIES

 Awake Mechanism

-• PxRigidActor::setGlobalPose(), if the autowake parameter is set to true (default).
+• Calling PxRigidActor::setGlobalPose() with the autowake parameter set to true (default)

-• Calling PxShape::setSimulationFilterData() and cause a different filtering result.
+• Calling PxShape::setSimulationFilterData() that results in a different filtering outcome

-• Touch with an actor that is awake.
+• Contact with an actor that is awake

-• A touching rigid actor gets removed from the scene.
+• A touching rigid actor is removed from the scene

-• Contact with a static rigid actor is lost.
+• Loss of contact with a static rigid actor

-• Contact with a dynamic rigid actor is lost (awake in the next simulation step).
+• Loss of contact with a dynamic rigid actor (wakes up in the next simulation step)

-• Actor gets hit by a two-way interaction particle
+• Being hit by a two-way interaction particle

 Golden Tips

-• When calling PxRigidBodyExt::setMassAndUpdateInertia(actor, mass), make sure mass is above zero for dynamic rigidbody, otherwise it crashes randomly when collision happens.
+• When calling PxRigidBodyExt::setMassAndUpdateInertia(actor, mass), ensure mass is above zero for dynamic rigidbodies, otherwise random crashes will occur during collisions.

-• When calling PxRigidDynamic::setAngularDamping(value), make sure value is above zero otherwise it goes unstable for rotating.
+• When calling PxRigidDynamic::setAngularDamping(value), ensure value is above zero, otherwise rotation becomes unstable.

-• Changing scene-wide gravity value will NOT auto-wake sleeping rigidbody.
-Call PxRigidDynamic::wakeUp() manually if required.
+• Changing the scene-wide gravity value will NOT automatically wake sleeping rigidbodies.
+Call PxRigidDynamic::wakeUp() manually if needed.